jonathanbex/JPatchnotes.AI/README.md

 # JPatchnotes.AI

-A funky patchnotes generator that analyzes release code-diffs and pull requests to generate whacky patch notes with a dash of humor!
+A funky patchnotes generator that analyzes release code-diffs and pull requests to generate whacky patch notes using ChatGPT with a dash of humor!

 ## Features:
 - Analyzes **GitHub pull requests** and **code diffs** to generate release notes.